Rory-Mac/personal-website/High-Level Programming/Imperative.markdown

 key-values in a hash table, we will simultaneously store keys, values and key-value pairs in three distinct hash tables, for quick retrieval of the key or value set.</p>
 <h4>Heaps</h4>
-<p>The heap data structure is an interesting data structure that is conceptualised as a complete binary tree but implemented as a
+<p>The heap is an interesting data structure that is conceptualised as a complete binary tree but implemented as a
 dynamically allocated array, avoiding the use of pointer chains.
 It is a binary tree in the sense that each parent has a maximum of two children and it is a complete tree in the sense that all depth levels from the root node are filled except possibly the last, which is filled left to right.
 Unlike a binary search tree, the heap has no sequential order, instead it has what is referred to as the